 To deal with the large propagation delays and varying RF signal quality between CPEs and the BS, the MAC incorporates a ranging procedure.
 Ranging is a collection of processes by which the CPE and BS maintain synchronization as well as quality of the RF communication link between them.
 Distinct processes are used for managing downstream and upstream.

-To deal with the large propagation delays and varying RF signal quality between CPEs and the BS the MAC incorporates a ranging procedure.
-Ranging is a collection of processes by which the CPE and BS maintain synchronization as well as quality of the RF communication link between them.
+To deal with the large propagation delays and varying RF signal quality between CPEs and the BS/MR-BS the MAC incorporates a ranging procedure.
+Ranging is a collection of processes by which the CPE and BS/MR-BS maintain synchronization as well as quality of the RF communication link between them.
 Distinct processes are used for managing downstream and upstream.

-Ranging is performed
+An IEEE 802.22b system provides a further ranging, which will be peformed between CPEs and the distributed scheduling R-CPE as well as between CPEs and the centralized scheduling R-CPE for relaying.

+The IEEE 802.22 b ranging can be categorized as the following ranging operations

-between CPEs and MR-BS directly (ranging) or
+between CPEs and MR-BS (ranging),

-between CPEs and MR-BS from relaying through the centralized scheduling R-CPE (relay ranging) or
+between CPEs and MR-BS from relaying on the centralized scheduling R-CPE (relay ranging) and

-between CPEs and the distributed scheduling R-CPE directly (local ranging).
+between CPEs and the distributed scheduling R-CPE (local ranging).

 The first is ranging, the second is relay ranging and the last is local ranging.